General Dynamics Corporation (GD)

 + $—K

-The quick ratio of General Dynamics Corp. has shown fluctuations over the past five years.
-The quick ratio measures the company's ability to meet its short-term obligations with its most liquid assets.
-A quick ratio above 1 indicates that the company has enough liquid assets to cover its current liabilities.
+The quick ratio of General Dynamics Corporation, which measures the company's ability to meet its short-term obligations using its most liquid assets, has exhibited a fluctuating trend over the years.
+As of December 31, 2020, the quick ratio was 0.88, indicating that the company had $0.88 in liquid assets available to cover each dollar of current liabilities.

 Peer comparison